 Most of the T3 in your body binds to protein.
-The T3 that does not do so is called free T3, and circulates unbound in your blood.
+The T3 that doesn’t bind to protein is called free T3 and circulates unbound in your blood.
 The most common kind of T3 test, known as the T3 total test, measures both kinds of T3 in your blood.

 By measuring the T3 in your blood, your doctor may be able to determine if you have a thyroid problem.

-Your doctor will typically order a T3 test if he or she suspects a problem with your thyroid.
-These potential disorders include:
+Your doctor will typically order a T3 test if they suspect a problem with your thyroid.

-- hypopituitarism (when the pituitary gland doesn’t produce normal amounts of pituitary hormones)
+- hypopituitarism: when your pituitary gland doesn’t produce normal amounts of pituitary hormones

-- primary or secondary hypothyroidism (when the thyroid doesn’t produce normal amounts of thyroid hormones)
+- primary or secondary hypothyroidism: when your thyroid doesn’t produce normal amounts of thyroid hormones

-- thyrotoxic periodic paralysis (a disorder that occurs when your thyroid produces high levels of thyroid hormones, which results in muscle weakness)
+- thyrotoxic periodic paralysis: when your thyroid produces high levels of thyroid hormones, resulting in muscle weakness

-Your thyroid and the hormones it releases affect much of your body’s function.
-This means that a thyroid disorder can cause a wide range of symptoms.
-For example, you might experience mental issues such as anxiety, or physical problems such as constipation and menstrual irregularity.
+A thyroid disorder can cause a wide range of symptoms.
+For example, you might have mental issues such as anxiety, or physical problems such as constipation and menstrual irregularity.

 Other possible symptoms include: